10 Reasons to Love Canada

 Look at your hand and spread your fingers wide…

-Think of your fingernails as Canada’s three territories (Yukon, Northwest Territories, and Nunavut) on top.
+Finally, think of your fingernails as Canada’s three territories (Yukon, Northwest Territories, and Nunavut) on top.